nkoorty/nkoorty.github.io/content/hackathons.md

 * https://twitter.com/easya_app/status/1716829279546384782

 ---
-### Vechain Hackathon at Harvard - 1st Place
+### Vechain x BCG Hackathon at Harvard - 1st Place
-Built an iOS App that
+My second time at Harvard, this time with a much higher prize money.
+Build iOS app that uses Vechain to track the carbon footprint of products and stores metadata about items of clothing on NFC tags.
+Won $10,000 and first place.

 ![RL2](/images/hack_2.jpg)